heupr/core/models/README.md

 ## Description

 All back-end logic powering the CoralReefCI&trade; project is stored in this directory.
-Each model is separated into a unique directory which contains *action-items*, *code*, and *resources* folders.
+Each model is separated into a unique directory which is titled the name of the given model.

-- **Action-items**:
-  - Curated list of actionable items generated from resources
-  - This is then put into a project organization tool (e.g. blossom.io)
-- **Code**:
-  - Working project code that is functional and deployable
-- **Resources**:
-  - Third-party research and resources
-  - Also could be self-generated unique research pieces

-## Listing
+## Catalog

 #### Bhattacharya

 This is the initial model built and focuses on utilizing Naive Bayes classifiers, bug tossing graphs, and other tools, as a means of identifying the appropriate developer to assign an issue to.
+Bhattacharya will primarily stand as a benchmark and possibly a testing ground for future models.

+- **Status**: pre-alpha
+  - the model is currently incomplete and missing various functionality
+  - several code assets here need to be refractored into global assets
+- **Goals**: benchmarking and testing
+  - Bhattacharya will primarily serve as a laboratory environment once the model is replaced in production